Oscar Wilde and Lord Alfred ‘Bosie’ Douglas, photographed in Oxford, c. 1893

 Aside from this website, Queer Oxford is now pursued across a number of other platforms including city walking tours, events, exhibitions, on social media, and in a variety of publications.
 I also incorporate my research on Oxford’s queer past into my history teaching at Oxford Brookes University.
 In conjunction with The Oxford Research Centre in the Humanities (TORCH), I recently curated a new city trail to accompany the first queer-themed exhibition at the Ashmolean, No Offence: Exploring LGBTQ+ Histories.
 The trail showcases six centuries of local queer history and heritage.
 It builds on the success of Out in Oxford, an innovative LGBTQ+ trail of Oxford University’s gardens, libraries, and museums curated by Beth Asbury.
 Both Out in Oxford and the Ashmolean exhibition were inspired by the pioneering work of Richard Bruce Parkinson, Professor of Egyptology at Oxford University and author of A Little Gay History: Desire and Diversity across the World (2013).
 Like this website, the Queer Oxford trail encompasses the entirety of Oxford, town and gown, as an important hub of LGBTQ+ life and culture, past and present.

 Queer Oxford is a work in progress and much remains to be done.
 I welcome constructive feedback, particularly info on the people, places, and events that are not yet currently represented on the site.

-About me: I am primarily a historian of science and medicine.
-I completed my BA in History at Oxford Brookes University in 2010.
-In 2016 I returned to study the MA in History of Medicine and have now progressed to doctoral level.
+About me: I am a history doctoral student at Oxford Brookes University.
 My project is titled Evolution’s Closet: Queer Science in Britain, 1871-1967 and is funded by the Wellcome Trust.
-I have lived and worked in Oxford most of my life.
+Most recently, I published an article on the queer dimensions of Charles Darwin’s The Desecent of Man (1871) in the Zoological Journal of the Linnean Society.* I have lived and worked in Oxford most of my life.
 Researching local LGBTQ+ history has been my leading hobby since 2005 and I regularly speak on the subject at a wide variety of events and venues (including the Pitt Rivers Museum and the Ashmolean).
 I am currently working towards a book-length project, provisionally titled Beyond Brideshead: Queer Oxford, 1919-1945.